adriandotb/mood-log/README.md

 - In the Supabase Dashboard > Authentication > Providers: Ensure Email/Password is enabled.
 - (Optional) Turn OFF "Confirm email" for faster onboarding (or leave it on if you want verification emails).
 - (Optional) Enable rate limits / password rules as desired.
+ - If email confirmation ON: add your production domain and http://localhost:3000 under Auth > URL Configuration.
+Also set NEXT_PUBLIC_SITE_URL so sign-up redirect works.

 RLS still applies: rows are inserted with `user_id` only when authenticated.
 History queries filter by the current user's id.